 I saw what happened that night.
 I was looking for proper way to contact you, but as you know how I am...any way it is easy to say and give advices, but impact of difficulty is felt by one who does.
 Yet let heartfelt condolences.
 Passang, you as a person I know, you can do it if you still have those confidence and courage like in PCE once upon a time.
 As one says, "What ever happens, it happens for good".
 If you take it positively, its a opportunity for you to show that yes "WE CAN STILL CONTINUE AND PROGRESS, NO MATTER WHAT HAPPENS".
 Its a chance to prove yourself to start from the beginning.

-What do you have to say about the post you just read?
+Anything you wish to say about the post?